Elgg/Elgg/docs/intro/install.rst

 -  Web server with support for URL rewriting

-Official support is provided for the following configuration:
+Official support is provided for the following configurations:

+- Apache server
    -  Apache with the `rewrite module`_ enabled
    -  PHP running as an Apache module

+- Nginx server
+   - Nginx with PHP-FPM using FastCGI

 By "official support", we mean that:

--  Most development and testing is performed with this configuration
+-  Most development and testing is performed with these configurations
--  Much of the installation documentation is written assuming Apache is used
+-  Much of the installation documentation is written assuming Apache or Nginx is used
--  Priority on bug reports is given to Apache users if the bug is web server specific (but those are rare).
+-  Priority on bug reports is given to Apache and Nginx users if the bug is web server specific (but those are rare).

 Browser support policy